Stages of Gum Disease

 In addition, small spaces or ‘pockets’ develop between your gums and teeth.
 Left untreated, these pockets can get deeper and develop into more serious problems like sensitive teeth or periodontitis.

 The gums of smokers are also more susceptible to infection as smoking and the use of tobacco reduce the flow of blood and nutrients to the gum tissues.

 Acted upon quickly, gingivitis can be easily treated by your dentist.
 This is why it’s important to visit your dentist or hygienist regularly as they may spot problems with your gums before you exhibit any gingivitis symptoms.

 However, you can also take action every day to reduce your risk of gingivitis by maintaining good oral health.
 This includes brushing your teeth for two minutes, twice daily, with a toothpaste such as parodontax Fluoride toothpaste.
-It helps stop and prevent bleeding gums, and is 4x more effective* than a regular toothpaste at removing the build-up of plaque bacteria along the gum line (the area where the gum meets the tooth), helping to keep gums healthy and teeth strong.
+It helps stop bleeding gums, and is 4x more effective* than a regular toothpaste at removing the build-up of plaque bacteria along the gum line (the area where the gum meets the tooth), helping to keep gums healthy and teeth strong.